 How to Prepare Your Home for an Electric Vehicle

-Below is a five-step guide on how to prepare you home for an electric vehicle so that you can be ready to hit the road with confidence!
+Below is a five-step guide on how to prepare your home for an electric vehicle so that you can be ready to hit the road with confidence!

 1. Decide on an Electric Vehicle Charging Station Type (Charging Level)

-• Level 2 EV charging takes several hours to fully charge the range on your vehicle, though can easily provide between 60-200 miles of range within 20-30 minutes.
-This way you can intermix overnight charging with “top-off” daytime charges for errands around Massillon.
+- Level 2 EV charging typically takes several hours to fully charge your vehicle and can add meaningful range per hour of charging.
+This way you can intermix overnight charging with “top-off” daytime charges for errands around Akron.

 2. Ready Your Garage